-Disability Assistance
+600.06 Disability Assistance

-The American with Disabilities Act (ADA) is a federal anti-discrimination statute providing comprehensive civil rights protection for persons with disabilities.
-Among other things, it requires that all students with disabilities be guaranteed a learning environment that provides reasonable accommodation of their disabilities.
-Students are generally required to be formally assessed for ADA eligibility and are responsible for starting the process.
-A student requesting accommodation for a disability must contact the Director of Student Services.
+Federal law requires that all students with disabilities be guaranteed a learning environment that provides reasonable accommodation of their disabilities.
+Students are responsible for starting the process if they believe they need a disability accommodation.
+A student requesting accommodation for a disability must contact the Disability Officer, John Fraser at: